Critic's Notebook

 338 W. Jefferson Blvd.

-Top Ten is the oldest record store in Dallas, but it's now known for more than its vinyl collection.
-A few years ago, the historic landmark established itself as a musical library and archive in the heart of the city.
-Guests can check out a number of vinyl and LPs from the store's rare and vintage library to enjoy for a limited time at home.
-Other rare music media, ranging from The Judy's to the Yeah Yeah Yeahs are available only for in-store listening, which isn't all that unappealing once you see the store's retro listening area.
-Folks looking for purchasable pressings can enjoy browsing through the front-of-house selection, which emphasizes Texas and Dallas-based artists.
-The store keeps things fresh by sorting albums based on vibes rather than strict genres, such as its "Good With Dinner" section.
+Top Ten is the oldest record store in Dallas, but it’s now known for more than its vinyl collection.
+A few years ago, the historic landmark became a music library and archive in the heart of the city.
+Crate miners can check out a number of vinyl and LPs from the store’s rare and vintage library.
+Other rare music media, ranging from The Judy’s to the Yeah Yeah Yeahs are available only for in-store listening, which isn’t all that unappealing once you see the store’s retro listening area.
+Folks looking to purchase pressings can browse the front-of-house selection, which emphasizes Texas and Dallas-based artists.
+The store keeps things fresh by sorting albums by vibe rather than strict genre, such as its “Good With Dinner” section.

 Forever Young Records